Death of Sandra Bland: Eyewitness accounts

 In a video recorded by a bystander, Bland is lying on the ground with Encinia and a female police officer above her.
 Bland says that she cannot hear, and states that the officer has slammed her head into the ground.
 She tells him that she is epileptic.
-This is confirmed by police dashcam video footage, in which the officer responds "Good," after Bland informs him of her condition.
+This is confirmed by police dash-cam video footage, in which the officer responds "Good," after Bland informs him of her condition.
 In the video, Encinia orders the bystander to leave the area.

 Sandra Bland also recorded the arrest on her own cell phone; that video became public in 2019, and was not part of the civil trial evidence.

 Arrest

 DPS stated that Bland was arrested because she kicked Encinia.
 She was charged with assaulting a public servant.
 DPS said that she "became argumentative and uncooperative" during the arrest.
 Officers took her to the Waller County Jail and placed her in a cell alone because they deemed her a high risk to others.

 After her arrest, Bland told her sister that the arresting officer had pushed his knees into her back, and that she feared her arm was broken.
 A Houston television station states it obtained a voice message left by Bland after her arrest in which she asked, "How did switching lanes with no signal turn into all of this?"